Lori L. Pollock: Biography

-In 1986 she joined the Department of Computer Science at Rice University as an Assistant Professor.
-She became a Visiting Assistant Professor at the University of Delaware in 1991 and then an Assistant Professor in 1992.
-She was promoted to an Associate Professor in 1998 and promoted to Professor in 2004.
+In 1986 she joined the Department of Computer Science at Rice University as an assistant professor.
+She became a visiting assistant professor at the University of Delaware in 1991 and then an assistant professor in 1992.
+She was promoted to an associate professor in 1998 and promoted to professor in 2004.

 Awards

-In the year 2010, she became an ACM Distinguished Scientist.
+In 2010, she became an ACM Distinguished Scientist.